kongmunist/mywebsite/pages/blog/analog_scalingvoltages.md

 You may be saying "Ohh, but Andy, this isn't like a differential op-amp at all!
 The noninverting input doesn't even have resistors."
 Well to that I say, how do you expect to make your reference voltage?
 You'll usually have to make a voltage divider to ground, and voila, the original subtractor structure appears.

 ### Example please?
 Sure!
 Let's say we're solving the above mapping: from ±15V rails to a 0-5V range.
-This op-amp is in an inverting configuration (negative feedback), so the higher initial voltage is going to have to map to the lower voltage on the output.
+This op-amp is in an inverting configuration (negative feedback), so the higher initial voltage is going to have to map to the lower voltage on the output, and vice versa.
 Here's what we're trying to accomplish.

 ![Mapping of voltages that would fix your problems, pt.
 2]({{ url_for('static', filename = 'voltagescalingmath2.png')}})
 <p class="caption">Mapping of voltages that would fix your problems, pt.
 2</p>

 We can just plug in our knowns and solve the linear system of equations for Vref and the resistor ratio.
-Let's say R2/R1 = r for simplicity's sake. !
+Let's say R2/R1 = r just so we can write it more easily.
 From the first equation, we have Vin = 15V, Vout = 0V, and the second equation we have Vin = -15V and Vout = 5V.
 So in LaTeX form:

 ![Equation one]({{ url_for('static', filename = 'analogscale_eq1.png')}})